 Fact: ghee aids in supplying HDL cholesterol hence helps to regulate harmful cholesterol

-Despite the bad reputation, saturated fats are necessary as they help in boosting general immunity of human body and keep viral infections mostly away.
+Despite the bad reputation, saturated fats are necessary as they help in boosting the general immunity of the human body and keep viral infections mostly away.

-Regular and restricted consumption of cow ghee can keep LDL cholesterol under control if you practice exercise, follow healthy diet, and enjoy adequate rest at night.
+Regular and restricted consumption of cow ghee can keep LDL cholesterol under control if you practice exercise, follow a healthy diet, and enjoy adequate rest at night.
 Ghee is a lavish source of healthy Omega-3 and Omega-6 fatty acids, which decrease LDL cholesterol.

 Grass fed Ghee is harmful to cardiovascular health

 Fact: Pure cow ghee intake in moderation can improve cardio health

-Modern dieticians are recommending restricted intake of cow ghee for patients of cardio vascular disease (CVD).
-Cow ghee containing 65% of saturated fats, which is mostly short chain fatty acids.
-According to study long chain fatty acid, as found in red meet, are more responsible for inducing problems like blood clotting and thrombosis.
-Till date short chain fatty acids are not found linked to CVD diseases.
+Modern dieticians are recommending restricted intake of cow ghee for patients with cardiovascular disease (CVD).
+Cow ghee containing 65% of saturated fats, which are mostly short-chain fatty acids.
+According to a study long-chain fatty acids, as found in red meat, are more responsible for inducing problems like blood clotting and thrombosis.
+To date, short-chain fatty acids are not found linked to CVD diseases.

-Those have already developed cardiac diseases should consume cow ghee is restricted amount in place of normal cooking oil because grass fed cow ghee is safer for CVD diet.
+Those who have already developed cardiac diseases should consume cow ghee in a restricted amount in place of normal cooking oil because grass-fed cow ghee is safer for the CVD diet.

-However, you need to use best quality cow ghee for enjoying best weight loss benefits and CVD prevention.
+However, you need to use the best quality cow ghee for enjoying the best weight loss benefits and CVD prevention.